morea-framework/morea-framework.github.io/src/userguide.md

 Once they are made executable, you can invoke them.
 For example:

-    % ./morea-publish.sh
+    % ./morea-publish.sh "Added module on Java"

 Here is an overview of the scripts we currently provide.

-## morea-install
+## morea-vanilla-install

-The [morea-install.sh](https://raw.githubusercontent.com/morea-framework/scripts/master/morea-install.sh) script downloads a GitHub repository containing a Morea site (such as basic-template).
-It assumes that the site contains both a master and gh-pages branch.
+The [morea-vanilla-install.sh](https://raw.githubusercontent.com/morea-framework/scripts/master/morea-vanilla-install.sh) script implements the recommended approach to setting up a Morea site which does not require forking.
+To use this script:

+  * Create a new, empty repo on GitHub using the browser-based mechanisms.
+  * Create a new, empty local directory in which you will develop your site.
+  * Download the morea-vanilla-install.sh script and set its permissions using `chmod 755 morea-vanilla-install.sh`.
+  * Invoke the morea-vanilla-install.sh script.

-This script requires two arguments: a github user and the Morea site repo to download.
+This script requires two arguments: your github account and your new repo to initialize.
 For example:

-    % ./morea-install.sh philipmjohnson ics314f13
+    % ./morea-vanilla-install.sh philipmjohnson ics314f13

+The script performs the following actions:

+  * Creates master/ and gh-pages directories.
+  * Clones the master branch of your repo into the master/ directory.
+  * Creates a new, orphan gh-pages branch of your repo and checks out that branch into the gh-pages/ directory.
+  * Sets 'upstream' to the basic-template repo.
+  * Merges the upstream branch into your new master branch in the master/ directory.

+When completed, your master/ branch should contain a copy of the basic-template.
+If you encounter merge conflicts during the execution of this script, you will need to fix the files in the master/ directory, and recommit them.
+Some helpful documentation is [resolving a merge conflict from the command line](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line).

+It is a good idea after running morea-vanilla-install to run morea-run-local.sh to see that the new site can be created successfully, then morea-publish.sh to commit your initialized site to your GitHub repo.

 ## morea-merge-upstream